-The program for students with Emotional/Behavioral Disabilities provides a continuum of individualized support with placement ranging from the general education setting to a self-contained behavior unit.
+Students with an exceptionality of Emotional/Behavioral Disability (EBD) are provided support along a continuum of placement options.
+These range from the general education setting to a self-contained behavior unit to our separate day school.
 All students with an Emotional/Behavioral Disability have an Individualized Education Plan with goals in the Social/Emotional Behavior domain.
-Many also benefit from an accompanying Behavior Intervention Plan and group and/or individual counseling.
+Many also benefit from an accompanying Behavior Intervention Plan and counseling.